akvo/akvo-product-design/services/NotificationService/X-NotificationService/TechnicalDesign/ActionBasedNotifications.md

 ## Scenarios

 ### 1 - Subscribe to projects
-When a user clicks the follow button RSR will post a message that might look something like this (example JSON):
+When a user clicks the follow button RSR will post a message that might look something like this (only to get a feeling of the data flow):

 ```javascript
 {